isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-build-a-raspberry-pi-retro-game-console/index.md

 ###  5. Windows - Installing operating system images

-For windows, you'll need to download the Win32DiskImager from the [resource page](http://www.raspberrypi. org/downloads).
-Therefore, insert the SD Card and run the Win32DiskImager. exe.
+For windows, you'll need to download the Win32DiskImager from the [resource page](http://www.raspberrypi.org/downloads).Therefore, insert the SD Card and run the Win32DiskImager. exe.
 From the running application, choose the desired #. img' image file and hit the write button.

 ###  6. Install the Raspberry Pi SD card & peripherals and link to the internet